Credit Suisse slashes price target on XP Inc. [XP] – find out why.

 Credit Suisse have made an estimate for XP Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on February 17, 2023.

-The Average True Range (ATR) for XP Inc. is set at 0.75, with the Price to Sales ratio for XP stock in the period of the last 12 months amounting to 3.71.
-The Price to Book ratio for the last quarter was 2.87, with the Price to Cash per share for the same quarter was set at 1.12.
+The Average True Range (ATR) for XP Inc. is set at 0.80, with the Price to Sales ratio for XP stock in the period of the last 12 months amounting to 3.86.
+The Price to Book ratio for the last quarter was 3.05, with the Price to Cash per share for the same quarter was set at 1.16.
+Price to Free Cash Flow for XP in the course of the last twelve months was 14.69.

 Operating Margin for any stock indicates how profitable investing would be, and XP Inc. [XP] shares currently have an operating margin of +28.55 and a Gross Margin at +70.22.
 XP Inc.’s Net Margin is presently recorded at +26.14.